White-throated mountaingem: Distribution and habitat

-The white-throated mountaingem is found only in the mountains of western Panama's Chiriquí Province.
+The white-throated mountaingem is found only in the mountains of western Panama's Chiriquí Province and south-central Costa Rica.
 It inhabits the interior, edges, and shrubby clearings of oak forest and also gardens in communities near the forest.
 In elevation it ranges from 1500 m up to timberline.

 Behavior

 Movement

 The white-throated mountaingem is a year-round resident.

 Feeding

 The white-throated mountaingem feeds on nectar from a variety of flowering plants.
 Males typically feed at epiphytes in the forest interior while females more often feed in shrubby areas.
 Males are territorial, defending flower patches.
 They are dominant over smaller hummingbirds and subordinate to larger ones like the fiery-throated hummingbird (Panterpe insignis).
 The species also feeds on small arthropods gleaned from foliage.

 Breeding

 The white-throated mountaingem's breeding season spans from October to April.
 Its nest is a cup of fine fibers with moss and some lichen on the outside.
 The incubation length and time to fledging are not known.